 Lukas BrantB.S.
 Business Administration-Sport Management, 2019

-In July 2019, just a couple of months after graduating with a bachelor’s in business administration concentrating in sports management, Lukas Brant accepted a job as inside sales executive with the National Basketball Association’s Los Angeles Clippers.
+Just a couple of months after graduating with a bachelor’s in business administration concentrating in sports management, Lukas accepted a job as inside sales executive with the National Basketball Association’s Los Angeles Clippers.
 In March 2020, he became an account executive with FC Cincinnati of Major League Soccer.

-Lukas works with businesses and individual consumers to help them meet their ticketing needs—an entry-level position that requires a lot of tenacity and self-prospecting to be successful.
-However, Lukas is used to having several irons in the fire while maintaining a high level of achievement.
+Lukas works with businesses and individual consumers to help them meet their ticketing needs—a high-stakes proposition for a team entering just its second year of Major League Soccer.
+However, Lukas is used to performing at a high level.

-At Indiana Tech, Lukas was a double major; a runner for the Warriors’ cross country team; a student ambassador; and a member of the Scholar Leaders, the Sports Management Society and the Student Executive Board—all while earning academic accolades from Daktronics, the Alpha Chi Honor Society member and the Chi Alpha Sigma Athletic Honor Society.
+He was a double-major, a runner for the Warriors’ cross country team and a student ambassador.
+He was also a member of the Scholar Leaders, the Sports Management Society and the Student Executive Board—all while earning academic accolades from Daktronics, the Alpha Chi Honor Society and the Chi Alpha Sigma Athletic Honor Society.
 He was the top student in the university’s sports management program for 2018 and finished his college career .062 of a point shy of a perfect 4.0 GPA.